FuzzifiED/FuzzifiED.jl/docs/src/intro.md

 ```math
     E_\Phi-E_0=\frac{v}{R}\Delta_\Phi
 ```
 where $E_0$ is the ground state energy, $R$ is the radius of the sphere (here we take $R=\sqrt{N_m}$), and $v$ is the model-dependent speed of light.
-The constant $v/R$ can be determined through a calibration process, _i.e._, comparing the spectrum to some known properties of a CFT spectrum.
+The constant $v/R$ can be determined through a calibration process, _i. e._, comparing the spectrum to some known properties of a CFT spectrum.
 The criteria to determine the conformal symmetry include

 1. The existence of a conserved stress tensor $T^{\mu\nu}$.
 The stress tensor is the symmetry current of the translation transformation.
 It is known to be a singlet under the flavour symmetry, have spin-2 under $\mathrm{SO}(3)$ rotation and scaling dimension exactly $\Delta_{T^{\mu\nu}}=3$.